acc-is-sponge/beat-speedrun-regulations/README.md

 ## Rules

-- `rules` for each regulations maintained in this repository must be immutable.
+- Regulations maintained in this repository must be immutable.
 - The regulation based on ScoreSaber's regulation must be placed under `scoresaber/`.

 ## Format (v1)